Why do youth need to learn relationship skills? To form healthy relationships that build healthy families.

 - how to avoid attachment to problem partners

-Through a 13-lesson research-based curriculum, the relationship education program teaches middle and high school students skills and knowledge necessary for building healthy relationships.
+Through a 12-lesson evidence-based curriculum, this relationship education program teaches middle and high school students skills and knowledge necessary for building healthy relationships.

 Each lesson is packed with engaging hands-on, fun, informative and upbeat activities used to build skills and knowledge necessary for making wise choices and promoting healthy relationships now and in the future.

 - Lesson 1.
 Who Am I & Where Am I Going